BresThomas/Explosion/README.md

-# Readme for SVG Bouncing Balls Animation
+# SVG Bouncing Balls Animation

 This is a JavaScript program that creates an animation of bouncing balls inside an SVG element.
 When the user clicks the screen, the animation starts or stops.